kavitheshAS/graphics_prog/README.md

 # graphics_prog
 they made us do graphics programming gng  🥀

+Graphics programming using OPENGL in Arch Linux, seting up through rendering your first image.
 ### graphics.h

 using the graphics.h header in the file to simply render a circle